kclinux/chef-aws-example/README.md

 </p>
 <p>
 <strong>Steps:</strong>
-<li>Provided in this example is also a custom 'all_users' cookbook that gets added to each server.
+<li>Provided in this example is also a custom 'all_users' cookbook that gets added to each server by definition in the servers example data_bag.
 To use this example cookbook, be sure to review and make appropriate changes to the cookbook.</li>
 <li>Create a data bag:<br>
 <block>knife data bag create servers</block></li>
 <li>Put your server definition json files in the data bag and add as many as you need.
 See data_bags/servers for example</li>